NHL revises virus protocols with 40 players on COVID-19 list - WTMJ

 “It’s getting your mind right, it’s getting your body right to put out the best possible product for the fans and trying to lower injury as much as possible,” Copp said.
 “This is pretty much the only place we’re allowed to come. … I don’t see what the difference is between a 5:15 and 4:15 entrance for guys.”

 After completing last season in quarantined bubbles in Toronto and Edmonton, Alberta, the NHL planned for 2021 outside a bubble with 12 different protocol documents spanning 213 pages.
 The rules call for masks everywhere at team facilities, including locker rooms, and coaches and backup goaltenders wearing them on the bench.
-Teams were also shuffled into four divisions and are playing only division foes to limit travel.
+Teams were also shuffled into four divisions and are playing only division foes over a shortened 56-game regular season schedule to limit travel.

 Being on the road at all may be the biggest concern.